-- 1. The NEU will conduct 120 off-site and 18 on-site safety audits. - 2.
+- 1. The NEU will conduct 120 off-site and 24 on-site safety audits.
+The Troopers will establish contact with the carrier to either schedule an onsite audit or request documents for an offsite audit.
+Documents will be reviewed and technical assistance will be provided to the carrier.
+Reports will be completed, reviewed and uploaded. - 2.
 The NEU will provide education and technical assistance to new interstate commercial motor vehicle operations and drivers during a monthly class emphasizing regulatory compliance.
 They will host one free class each month, during the evening hours, for 12 months providing an overview of such topics as hours of service, gross vehicle weight rating, qualification of drivers, pre-trip inspections, load securement, drug and alcohol testing, medical certifications, etc.; all within the context of a mock safety audit.
+Attendees include New Entrant carriers and other industry representatives such as out of state carriers and consultants for carriers.
 The class is held at NH State Police Headquarters which is centrally located in the state. - 3.
-At a minimum, the NE supervising Sergeant will schedule bi-monthly unit meetings to review open assignments and updates to federal regulations, sometimes partnering with the FMCSA NH Division to ensure consistent programmatic practices between State and Federal agencies.
+At a minimum, the NE supervising Sergeant will schedule quarterly unit meetings to review open assignments and updates to federal regulations, sometimes partnering with the FMCSA NH Division to ensure consistent programmatic practices between State and Federal agencies.